 Head of Policy, Public Affairs and Research, National Landlords Association

 Chris Norris joined the NLA in April 2007.
-As Head of Policy he is responsible for delivery of the NLA’s policy and public affairs agenda and public policy research programme.
+As Head of Policy, he is responsible for the delivery of the NLA’s policy and public affairs agenda and public policy research programme.

 “Investing in residential property has demonstrated strong returns in recent years.
-However, changes to the tax treatment of rental income and the generally negative perception of landlords has put many would be investors off the sector.”
+However, changes to the tax treatment of rental income and the generally negative perception of landlords have put many would-be investors off the sector.”

 “Landlords are coming to terms with significant changes to the way they are taxed, the regulation they face and a great deal of political and economic uncertainty; all of which makes investment decisions difficult.”